SkafteNicki/dtu_mlops/10_deployment/readme.md

 2. Look over the following [example](https://torchdrift.org/notebooks/drift_detection_on_images.html).
 It goes over the API of TorchDrift and better explains the concept of drifting data distributions

-3. Implement drift detection on your mnist example, this includes
+3. Implement drift detection on your Mnist example, this includes

-    3.1 Start by creating artifically drifted mnist data similar to the above example (HINT: apply gaussian blur to the training data)
+    3.1 Start by creating artifically drifted Mnist data similar to the above example (HINT: apply gaussian blur to the training data)

     3.2 Implement drift detection by going over the same steps as in the example.
 You can skip over a large